SathvikKandadi/SathvikKandadi/README.md

 - 👋 Hi, I’m @SathvikKandadi
-- 👀 I’m interested in Competitive Programming ,Web Develpoment and Open Source.
+- 👀 I’m interested in Competitive Programming ,Web Develpoment and Machine Learning.
-- 🌱 I’m currently learning Competitive Programming
+- 🌱 I’m currently learning Datastructures & Algorithms
 - 💞️ I’m looking to collaborate on anything where there is a scope of learning new things i am just a beginner
-- 📫 How to reach me :- Zarkon#7783 (Discord I'D)
+- 📫 How to reach me :- sathvikkandadi@gmail.com

 <!---
 SathvikKandadi/SathvikKandadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.